anovos/anovos-docs/docs/using-anovos/limitations.md

 # Current Limitations of Anovos

-The current Alpha release of _Anovos_ still has several limitations, which we will address in the upcoming releases.
+The current V0.2.0 release of _Anovos_ still has some limitations, which we will address in the upcoming releases.
 To learn more about what's on the horizon, check out our [roadmap](roadmap.md).

 ## 🔣 Data
-- _Anovos_ currently only supports numerical, categorical and datetime/timestamp columns.
+- _Anovos_ currently only supports numerical, categorical and datetime/timestamp related columns (cross sectional & transactional level).
-  We plan to add support for additional data types such as (struct) arrays etc. in the future.
+  We plan to add support for additional data types such as (struct) arrays, geo spatical etc. in the future.

 - Geospatial columns like geohash or lat/long can only be analysed as categorical (geohash) or numerical (lat/long).
 Functionalities specific to geospatial features will be supported in the later releases.